binkley/homebrewery-files/witch.md

   That's it, recover for a moment.
 Don't mind the beastie; it's here for you.

 - **Lesser Restoration** <br>
-  You miracously feel better from a life-altering condition.
-  _You&rsquo;ll be right up in no time, I&rsquo;m pretty sure._
+  You&rsquo;ll be right up in no time, I&rsquo;m pretty sure.

 - **Mirror Image** <br>
-  You split into shimmering duplicates that confuse enemies.
-  Witches are hard to pin down when three of them glare at you.
+  You're not sure which to attack?
+Good, I like it that way.

 - **Protection from Poison** <br>
-  Draws the venom out with smoke, salt, and an old rhyme.
+  Draw out the venom, smoke, salt, and old rhyme.

 ##### 📌 Damage & Control

 _Respect.
 Always show a Witch respect.
 And we don't bow._

 - **Blindness/Deafness** <br>
-  Salt in the eyes, a whispered jinx&mdash;the senses fail under the Witch&rsquo;s curse.
+  Salt in the eyes, cotton in the ears, and their senses fall under your curse.

 - **Crown of Madness** <br>
-  A jagged charm of influence&mdash;cruel, theatrical, and thoroughly Witchy.
+  Not a Wizard&rsquo;s crown but a Witch&rsquo;s.
+Theirs takes too long, and mine is more practical.

 - **Heat Metal** <br>
-  Curse a blade or armor with burning heat.
-  _Feel that?
-That's what comes of crossing me._
+  Feel that?
+That's what comes of crossing me.

 - **Hold Person** <br>
-  A witch&rsquo;s glare that paralyzes the body.
-  Curse, freeze, or bind&mdash;your will obeys.
+  Just stay there a bit, would you?
+Just like that.
+Hold still.

 - **Mind Spike** <br>
   A cursed thorn of thought searing with psychic pain and leaving a lingering connection.

 \page

-- **Mirror Image** <br>
-  You split into shimmering duplicates that confuse enemies.
-  Witches are hard to pin down when three of them glare at you.

 - **Ray of Enfeeblement** <br>
   A weakening hex that saps strength from arms and dulls the edge of steel.